JoeHetfield/aws-assignment/README.md

 Hi, My name is ZhouDing (周鼎).

 This is my aws-assignment for aws technical interview.
-Appreciate this opportunity provided, and I'll be greate honnored if I have chance to work in AWS.
+Appreciate this opportunity provided, and I'll be greate honnored if I had chance to work in AWS.

 ## Getting Start